 - Conditionally required data or attachments – “X is required when Y condition occurs.”

-The image below shows two examples of Grant Runner form errors.
+The image below shows examples of Grant Runner form errors and the message about checking for NIH error once all Grants.gov errors are addressed.

 There are several ways to verify that you have entered all of the required data, and included any required attachments, on your Grant Runner application forms.